-Drivers who don't cut their engines when waiting aren't just wasting fuel: they're breaking the law and risk being fined.
+Drivers who don't cut their engines when waiting aren't just wasting fuel: they're breaking the law and risk being fined

 Leaving an engine idling is an offence

-"Stationary idling is an offence under section 42 of the Road Traffic Act 1988," says Jeanette Miller, a managing director of Geoffrey Miller Solicitors.
+"Stationary idling is an offence under section 42 of the Road Traffic Act 1988," says Jeanette Miller, managing director of Geoffrey Miller Solicitors.

-And doing this can incur a £20 fixed-penalty fine under the Road Traffic (Vehicle Emissions) Regulations 2002.
+Doing this can incur a £20 fixed-penalty fine under the Road Traffic (Vehicle Emissions) Regulations 2002.
 This goes up to £40 if unpaid within a given timeframe.

 Private land exemption